 We set the crest elevation high so it won’t contribute to outflow.
 Can be adjusted later.

 With only a Culvert and Riser, the pond schematic looked like this:

 3. Added an Orifice (2-Yr)

 The next structure to be added (working downstream to upstream) is the orifice, which corresponds to the 2-year event.
 We used Orifice 1.
-Like the Culvert, we made a first guess at the size.
-A 12-inch orifice data is as follows.
+Like the Culvert, we made a first guess at the size, a 12-inch.
+The orifice data is as follows.

 Then clicked [Add/Update] and [Trial Route].
 The routing succeeded but the 2-year Q Actual fell short of our Target of 7 cfs.
 We simply made size adjustments upwards while performing Trial Routes until we met our 2-year target.
 That size came to 14 inches.
 The structure (front view) now looked like this as it displays the routed 2-yr water surface.

 We noted the maximum 2-year water surface elevation of 103.69.
 This will be the elevation at which we set our next upstream structure, corresponding to the 10-year event.
 You’ll see this on the Trial Route table below.

 At this point do not pay attention to the 10 and 100-year events.
-Those come next.
+Those come later.

 4. Added another Orifice (10-Yr)